12th Barrande-Vltava French-Czech Chemistry Meeting

 - important dates:

-- 30th June 2023 - deadline for abstract submission (all contributions)
+- 30th June 2023 - deadline for registration and abstract submission (all contributions)

 - 27th August 2023 - conference opening

 The registration fee includes the conference material, welcome reception (Sunday), coffee breaks (Monday, Tuesday), two lunches (Monday, Tuesday) and social dinner (Tuesday).

 - the registration process is open here

 - after registration, participants will receive a confirmation email

 - a confirmation email will contain a link to the payment gateway